Cryptoassets are property for the purposes of inheritance tax.

 HMRC's manual points out that the location of cryptoassets may need to be determined for non-UK domiciled taxpayers, this is because a non-domiciled individual is generally only subject to inheritance tax on their UK assets.

-Read all our other blogs about crypto taxation in the UK here.
+Click through to read all our other blogs on crypto taxation in the UK.
 Or give us a phone on 01856 872983.